MaisJamal/Carla_apollo_maps/README.md

 Note 1 : for carla\_town01 and carla\_town03 no need to generate extra files.
 You can find all the needed files in the map folder.

-Note 2 : Town01 has several traffic lights, added to test Apollo autonomous driving at intersections.
+Note 2 : Town01 has all the traffic lights, added to test Apollo autonomous driving at intersections.

 ## Map Carla Town01